bedita/docs/source/configuration.rst

 -  ``formatting`` permits to setup some fomatting rules as object fields to :ref:`remove <formatting-remove-fields>` or to :ref:`keep <formatting-keep-fields>`
--  ``validation`` setup some validation rules used generally in write operations.
-For example ``writableObjects`` define what object types are writable.
+-  ``validation`` setup some validation rules used generally in write operations or to validate request and data:

+      - ``writableObjects`` define what object types are writable
+      - ``allowedUrlParams`` define which :ref:`query string paramters are valid for endpoints <configure-allowed-query-string-conf>`